deanagan/deanagan/README.md

 These are tiny code pieces and are in no way a measure of my coding skills.
 I am forever curious about how other programming languages work, in the hopes of gaining some tips on how I could possibly improve my coding skills.
 Other than that, who doesn't love coding as a crossword puzzle replacement activity?

-Finally, do you love Python?
-I do!
-Come join us at [checkio.org](https://py.checkio.org) where you get to solve some fun programming puzzles.
-If you'd like, follow me there.
-My username is [kunkka71](https://py.checkio.org/user/kunkka71)
 <center>
   <table>
   <tr>